pingcap/docs-cn/mysql-compatibility.md

     - `SUBPARTITION`
     - `{CHECK|OPTIMIZE|REPAIR|IMPORT|DISCARD|REBUILD} PARTITION`

-  For more details, see [Partitioning](/partitioned-table.md).
+    For more details on partitioning, see [Partitioning](/partitioned-table.md).

-### Analyze table
+### Analyzing tables

-[Statistics Collection](/statistics.md#manual-collection) works differently in TiDB than in MySQL, in that it is a relatively lightweight and short-lived operation in MySQL/InnoDB, while in TiDB it completely rebuilds the statistics for a table and can take much longer to complete.
+In TiDB, [Statistics Collection](/statistics.md#manual-collection) differs from MySQL in that it completely rebuilds the statistics for a table, making it a more resource-intensive operation that takes longer to complete.
+In contrast, MySQL/InnoDB performs a relatively lightweight and short-lived operation.

-These differences are documented further in [`ANALYZE TABLE`](/sql-statements/sql-statement-analyze-table.md).
+For more information, refer to [`ANALYZE TABLE`](/sql-statements/sql-statement-analyze-table.md).

 ### Limitations of `SELECT` syntax

+TiDB does not support the following `SELECT` syntax:

-- The syntax `SELECT ...
-INTO @variable` is not supported.
+- `SELECT ...
+INTO @variable`
-- The syntax `SELECT ...
+- `SELECT ...
 GROUP BY ...
-WITH ROLLUP` is not supported.
+WITH ROLLUP`
-- The syntax `SELECT ..
+- `SELECT ..
 GROUP BY expr` does not imply `GROUP BY expr ORDER BY expr` as it does in MySQL 5.7.

-For details, see the [`SELECT`](/sql-statements/sql-statement-select.md) statement reference.
+For more details, see the [`SELECT`](/sql-statements/sql-statement-select.md) statement reference.

 ### `UPDATE` statement